unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 Number
 {: .label }

-Configure how many levels of category filter you want to have by setting this value.
+The "facetDepth" configures how many levels of category filter you want to have by setting this value.

 ### Default Value
 {: .no_toc }